davidtranhq/davidtranhq.github.io/_posts/2020-12-30-how-do-machines-learn.md

 Notice how the activation is bounded between 0 and 1.
 Very large sums produce activations very close to 1, while very small sums produce activations very close to 0.

 There exists many other activation functions, such as the hyperbolic tan function or the [ReLU function](https://en.wikipedia.org/wiki/Rectifier_(neural_networks)).
 The choice of activation function affects the efficiency of the network.
-Although not the most efficient, we chose the logistic function both for the sake of tutorial and because it's derivatives are simple to compute.
+Although not the most efficient, we chose the logistic function both for the sake of tutorial and because its derivatives are simple to compute.

 Now we can represent the output of a single neuron as: